Skip to main content

 Specify:

-• <searchdomain_1>, <searchdomain_2> - domains that will be appended to short (incomplete) hostnames when they are accessed;
+• <searchdomain_1>, <searchdomain_2> — domains to be appended to short (incomplete) hostnames when accessed;

-• <domain> - (legacy) primary DNS domain, which will be appended to short (incomplete) hostnames when they are accessed.
+• <domain> — (legacy) the main DNS domain to be appended to short (incomplete) hostnames when accessed.

 Disable internet access

-Example script to shut down a network interface with a public IPv4 address:
+Example script to turn off a network interface with a public IPv4 address:

 #!/bin/bash